lf-/blog/content/posts/flakes-arent-real.md

 parameters, the most compatible way of writing packaging in a flake project is to write the package definitions into an overlay first, then expose the packages from the overlay.
-Consumers that need cross compilation can use the overlay, and consumers that don't care can use it through `packages`.
+Consumers that need cross compilation can use the overlay with their own copy of nixpkgs, and consumers that don't care can use it through `packages`.

-Keeping in mind ["1000 instances of nixpkgs"][1000-nixpkgs], a reasonable way of writing a flake that *doesn't modify anything in nixpkgs*, just adds stuff
+Keeping in mind ["1000 instances of nixpkgs"][1000-nixpkgs], a reasonable way of writing a flake that *doesn't modify anything in nixpkgs* and just adds stuff is:
-is:

 ```nix
 {